Police: Woman Attacks Subway Rider Who Tried To Sit Next To Her

 Police said the suspect refused to let another woman sit in an open seat next to her.

-When the 29-year-old victim tried to sit down, the suspect allegedly punched her several times in the face and head.READ MORE: Police: Man Wanted For Groping Women Pushing Baby Strollers In Queens
+When the 29-year-old victim tried to sit down, the suspect allegedly punched her several times in the face and head.READ MORE: Hochul Names Former NYC Health Commissioner Dr. Mary Bassett To Replace Dr. Howard Zucker

 Both women got off the train at the Atlantic Avenue-Barclays Center station.

-The victim was treated for bruising and swelling to her face and jaw pain.MORE NEWS: New Video Shows Crowd Duck For Cover During Shooting Outside Inwood Bar
+The victim was treated for bruising and swelling to her face and jaw pain.MORE NEWS: Gabby Petito's Family Speaks Publicly For 1st Time Since Her Body Was Found: 'We Can't Let Her Name Be Taken In Vain'

 Anyone with information about her attacker is asked to call the NYPD’s Crime Stoppers Hotline at 1-800-577-8477 or for Spanish, 1-888-577-4782.
 Tips can also be sent to the NYPDTips Twitter account or submitted online at NYPDCrimeStoppers.com.